 1. Screen for quality.

-Look for companies with ROUNTA >20% consistently over years.
+Use our stock screener to find companies with ROUNTA >20% consistently over years.
 These are the businesses that tend to compound.

 2. Watch the trend.